emscripten-core/emscripten/docs/process.md

     * wasm2js
     * wasm-metadce

+(If you are packaging the older fastcomp backend instead of the wasm backend, you don't need wasm-ld or wasm2js, and you do need llvm-link and opt.)

 You also need to set up the `~/.emscripten` file for your users.
 Emscripten will try to do so on first run if such a file does not exist; the simplest thing is to look at those contents, edit the paths as needed if anything is